Aubrey O’Day Exposes Chest In Barely-There Bikini Top

 Aubrey O’Day has been sharing plenty of revealing photos lately, including an update where she showed off her hourglass figure.
 But she seemingly took things a step further with one of her newer Instagram posts, which showed her rocking a barely-there bikini top.

 The top was so small, in fact, that it was comprised only of underwire and a thick, beaded strip of fabric.
-The beading was elaborate, and featured a floral-like design.
+The beading was elaborate and featured a floral-like design.
 The fabric clung to her curves, and left her chest, including her underboob, on full display.
 The top also featured a halter-like strap with more beading and hardware.

-Meanwhile, the bottoms were just as revealing, and was made up of similar beading as the top.
+Meanwhile, the bottoms were just as revealing and was made up of similar beading as the top.
 O’Day seemingly wore a pair of nude bottoms with sparkle accents underneath the bikini bottoms.

 But that wasn’t the only thing that was eye-catching about Aubrey’s ensemble, as she rocked unconventional makeup.
 This included jewels that she used to decorate her eyebrows, which made them pop.
-Aubrey also wore her hair up in a high bun, and pursed her lips while sporting glossy lipstick.
+Aubrey also wore her hair up in a high bun and pursed her lips while sporting glossy lipstick.

 O’Day also appeared to be leaning against a tan rock formation, although the backdrop seemed to be further Photoshopped.
-There were abstract shapes, along with a drawing of a woman diving into a pool head first.
+There were abstract shapes, along with a drawing of a woman diving into a pool headfirst.

-Aubrey placed her right hand on top of her head, while putting her left hand on the rock.
+Aubrey placed her right hand on top of her head while putting her left hand on the rock.

 The video has been watched over 159,000 times so far, with fans gushing about O’Day in the comments section.
 Plenty of people referred to as a “queen.”